ichillous/JavaNotes/Notes/functional-programming-and-lambda-expressions.md

 }
 ```

-## Benefits of Functional Programming in Java
+## 🌟 Benefits of Functional Programming

 1. More concise and readable code
 2. Easier parallel programming